canjs/canjs/guides/getting-started-tutorial/components.md

 ### can.Map &amp; can.List
-The scope is a special type of object, called a [can.Map](../docs/can.Map.html). can.Map objects are observable.
+The scope is a special type of object, called a [can.Map](../docs/can.Map.html). `can.Map` objects are observable.
 Observable objects provide a way for you to listen for and keep track of changes to them.
 What this means, in this instance, is that if you make a change to your scope, those changes will be reflected automatically in your view.
 If you've cross-bound the values between your scope and your view, changes to your view will also be reflected in your scope.
 We'll see how this works in the next chapter.

-can.Map objects listen for changes made using their `attr` function.
+`can.Map` objects listen for changes made using their `attr` function.
 This is important.
-In order to broadcast the associated events when you change a property on a can.Map, you must use the attr function when setting a value.
+In order to broadcast the associated events when you change a property on a `can.Map`, you must use the `attr` function when setting a value.

-The attr function can be used to either get or set a property on a `can.Map`.
+The `attr` function can be used to either get or set a property on a `can.Map`.
 `attr` works with deep properties&mdash;i.e., properties within properties.
 Here's an example: